-Baby bonds would target these outcomes through the creation of an assets-based program that expands access to the pathways of opportunity in America by improving early childhood outcomes, K-12 school performance, post-secondary educational attainment; and future earnings potential.
-The universal nature of the initiative is available to all children, but targeting those with limited income, aligns it with the principle of targeted universalism.
-Baby bonds aim to ensure a baseline starting point for all children in America regardless of their family situation or neighborhood and thus improve the economic mobility prospects for everyone.
+Baby bonds would target these outcomes through the creation of an assets-based program that expands access opportunity in America by improving early childhood outcomes, K-12 school performance, post-secondary educational attainment, and future earnings potential.
+The universal nature of the initiative is available to all children, but directing the program to those with limited income aligning it with the principle of targeted universalism.
+Baby bonds aim to ensure a baseline starting point for all children in America, regardless of their family situation or neighborhood and thus improve the economic mobility prospects for everyone.

 With the combination of positive public revenue impacts, beneficial family and individual outcomes, as well as positive social benefits, the Return on Investment for this policy is rated as HIGH.

 The research base is rated as being MEDIUM for this policy.
 A complete list of the research literature can be found in the Appendix.